 Each author should have participated sufficiently in the work to take public responsibility for the content.
 Authorship credit should be based only on substantial contributions to:

 a.
 Conception and design, or analysis and interpretation of data; and

 b.
 Drafting the article or revising it critically for important intellectual content; and

 c.
 Final approval of the version to be published.

 Conditions a, b, and c must all be met.
 Individuals who do not meet the above criteria may be listed in the acknowledgments section of the manuscript. *Uniform requirements for manuscripts submitted to biomedical journals.
 (1991).
 New England Journal of Medicine, 324, 424–428.

 Human Kinetics is pleased to allow our authors the option of having their articles published Open Access.
 In order for an article to be published Open Access, authors must complete and return the Request for Open Access form and provide payment for this option.
 To learn more and request Open Access, click here.

-In preparing articles for submission to the Journal of Teaching in Physical Education, authors must follow the Publication Manual of the American Psychological Association (6th ed., 2010).
-Copies can be found in most university libraries or in campus bookstores, or can be obtained directly through the APA.
+In preparing articles for submission to the Journal of Teaching in Physical Education, authors must follow the Publication Manual of the American Psychological Association (7th ed., 2020).
 Manuscript guidelines are listed next, followed by specific guidelines for Monographs and Research Notes.